some-tortoise/macroGas/README.md

 2. **Select Variable**: Once you've selected a station, you can easily switch between different variables to view the associated data for each one.

 3. **Flag Data Points**: Ensure that the 'box select' option is chosen from the top right of the graph.
-After box selecting the points you want to flag, choose from the options 'interesting', 'bad', or 'questionable', and then click on 'Flag selected points'.
+After box selecting the points you want to flag, choose from 'interesting', 'bad', or 'questionable' options, and then click on 'Flag selected points'.

-4. **Remove Flagged Points**: To remove flagged points, simply repeat the same process but set the flag type to 'NA'.
+4. **Remove Flagged Points**: To do this, simply repeat the same process but set the flag type to 'NA'.

-5. **Zoom for Precision**: For more precise flagging, take advantage of the zoom features available in the top right of the graph.
-Zoom in to specific areas before box selecting points to ensure accurate data flagging.
+5. **Zoom for Precision**: For more precise flagging, zoom in to specific areas before box selecting points to ensure accurate data flagging.

 **Calculate**

-The Calculate page enables users to perform essential calculations for stream ecology research, including stream discharge (Q), groundwater exchange (Q<sub>n</sub> - Q<sub>1</sub>), and time to half height (t<sub>1/2</sub>).
+The Calculate page enables users to calculate stream discharge (Q), groundwater exchange (Q<sub>n</sub> - Q<sub>1</sub>), and time to half height (t<sub>1/2</sub>).
 An output summary table will display the result.
-Users can download flagged dataset and summary table to have a comprehensive record of the analysis.
+Users can download flagged dataset and summary table.
 Here's how you can effectively use this page:

-1. **Visualize Data**: Users can visualize the data and observe breakthrough curves.
+1. **Visualize Data**: You can visualize the data and observe breakthrough curves on this page.
 Additionally, you can manually adjust parameters for calculation to tailor the analysis to their specific needs.

-2. **Enter Background Conductivity**: Manually enter the background conductivity by observing the graph and identifying the baseline conductivity before the curve.
+2. **Enter Background Conductivity**: Background conductivity can be obtained by observing the graph and identifying the baseline value before the curve.

-3. **Enter Salt Slug Mass**: Provide the mass of salt used in your salt slug experiment to facilitate accurate calculations.
+3. **Enter Salt Slug Mass**: Provide the mass of salt used in your salt slug experiment.

-4. **Graph Interaction**: Interact with the graph by double-clicking to zoom out, and hover over data points to view their values, enabling accurate and detailed analysis.
+4. **Graph Interaction**: Interact with the graph by double-clicking to zoom out and hover over data points to view their values.

      *For comprehensive analysis, follow this process for each station you wish to evaluate.*

-6. **Download Output Table**: Once calculations are completed for all stations, the average discharge and groundwater exchange across all sites will be presented.
-To retain a complete record of your analysis, download the output summary table.
+6. **Download Output Table**: Once calculations are completed for all stations, an output table containing summary statistics will be presented.
+To retain a complete record of your analysis, download this table.

   ## HydroGas App Functions